dzunglequang/yii-widgetmanager/README.md

 yii-widgetmanager
 =================

-Widget manager for Yii framework
+Widget manager for Yii framework: Dynamic add/remove widget to a region and display in front-end.